filipelsilva/dotfiles-public/README.md

 words with characters, comment stuff quickly, and change indentation settings according to the file that is being edited).
-If ripgrep (`rg`) is installed, it will be used as the grep program, and if `fzf` is installed, it will be used for the functions to edit files (mapped to \<Leader\>[f,ff,F]), and the fzf-vim plugin will be installed, which adds integration with ripgrep and some other packages, to provide some quite useful functions.
-Otherwise, normal Vim methods will be used.
+If ripgrep (`rg`) is installed, it will be used as the grep program, and if `fzf` is installed, it will be used for the functions to edit files (mapped to \<Leader\>[f,F]), and the fzf-vim plugin will be installed, which adds integration with ripgrep and some other packages, to provide some quite useful functions.

 It automatically installs a simple plugin manager (minpac) that uses Vim's runtimepath, if the system has `git` (well, if it hadn't, the probability you